 - Bad FROM: address.

-Use a good, private, not-related-to-your-current-job email address, not full of numbers (particularly not your birth year).
+Use a professional, private, not-related-to-your-current-job email address, not full of numbers (particularly not your birth year), and not “cute” like HotChick@whatever.com or BigGunner@whatever.com.
 A Gmail or Yahoo mail account is usually good.
 Add accurate, relevant, and tasteful personal marketing to your name, like MJSmithCPA@…, MJSmithMBA@…, MJSmithMarketingManager@… , or MJSmithMIT2012@…

 - Bad TO: address.